-Venus is one of the most obvious stars in the sky. it is almost always either following or preceding the Sun as it rises and sets. because of that it’s a great way to measure time.
+Venus is one of the most obvious stars in the sky.
+It is almost always either following or preceding the Sun as it rises and sets in the Spring/Fall. because of that it’s a great way to measure time.
 One complete cycle of Venus as it chases the Sun catches up to it and then passes it, takes exactly 583.92 days or roughly 19 months.

 The Metonic Cycle.